 Social media is a tool for business growth

 It’s your job to pinpoint your target audience and learn about its pain points and goals.
 Once you understand whom you’re targeting, start creating personalized ad campaigns for potential customers.
 Nurture your consumer relationships by sharing comments, replying and interacting with other businesses.
-Finally, research your analytic data and find new ways to grow your audience and improve sales.
+Finally, gather and act on detailed analytics and find new ways to grow your audience and improve sales.